 Why?
 Because donating stock directly to charity is one of the most tax-smart ways to give.
 Yet, it is often not well understood or widely used.
 According to a 2016 study by Fidelity Charitable, 80 percent of donors own appreciated assets, such as stocks, mutual funds or bonds, but only 21 percent of those donors have contributed these types of assets to charity.

 By donating stock that has appreciated for more than a year, you are actually giving 20 percent more than if you sold the stock and then made a cash donation.
 The reason is simple: avoiding capital gains taxes.
 The maximum federal capital gains tax rate is 20 percent on long-term holdings.
-Given that the Dow Jones Industrial Average rose from about 18,000 at the end of March 2015 to about 22,000 at the end of March 2020, you are likely to realize a taxable profit on the sale of assets you purchased in the past five years.
+Given that the Dow Jones Industrial Average rose from nearly 18,000 at the end of March 2016 to nearly 34,000 at the end of March 2021, you are likely to realize a taxable profit on the sale of assets you purchased in the past five years.
 But if you donate the stock directly to a charity, there’s no capital gains tax to pay.
 Plus, you are still eligible to deduct the full fair-market value of the asset you donated from your income taxes, up to the overall amount allowed by the IRS.
 And remember that your appreciated assets can also include assets that are not publicly traded, like restricted stock or bitcoin.

 Many investors have stocks that they love and want to hold for the long term.
 Any appreciation of that stock’s value confirms your belief in it, but it can also set the stage for substantial gains when you sell.
 So consider donating some of your appreciated shares and then buying new shares to reset your cost basis at the current, higher price.
 This will reduce your future capital gains tax exposure if the stock continues to grow in value.